birkheadc/templates/fullStack/nestJS_react/docs/README.md

 ## How to Create

-- Copy all of the folders and files in the root `basic` directory to a new directory.
+- Copy all of the folders and files in the root directory to a new directory.

 - Create .env in the root directory (.env is not included in the repository as it is in .gitignore)
   - Lately I have begun to use .env only in development; I set environment variables differently in production